 Section 4 specifies an alternative to CWV that seeks to address the same issues, but does this in a way that is expected to mitigate the impact on an application that varies its sending rate.
-The method described applies to both a rate-limited and an idle condition.
-Section 5 describes the rationale for selecting the safe period to preserve the cwnd.
+The updated method applies to the rate-limited conditions (including both an application-limited and idle sender).